mjc-gh/batsd-dash/README.md

 ## Data API

 The application provides a simple JSON-based API for accessing data from the batds data server.
-The data API accepts similar parameters and the graph view but uses traditional query strings:
+The data API accepts similar parameters as the graph view but uses traditional query strings instead:

     /data?counters[]=a.b&counters[]=c.d&timers[]=x.y

-The data API also accepts a `start` and `stop` unix timestamp parameter foraccessing different ranges of data.
+The data API also accepts a `start` and `stop` unix timestamp parameter for accessing different ranges of data.
 Note that, the data API will only respond with JSON if the `Accept` header to set to `application/json`!

 ## Graph and Render Options